MicrosoftDocs/entra-docs/docs/identity/authentication/concept-certificate-based-authentication-technical-deep-dive.md

 An admin can configure the CRL distribution point during the setup process of the trusted issuers in the Microsoft Entra tenant.
 Each trusted issuer should have a CRL that can be referenced by using an internet-facing URL.

 >[!IMPORTANT]
->The maximum size of a CRL for Microsoft Entra ID to successfully download on an interactive sign-in and cache is 20 MB in Azure Global and 45 MB in Azure US Government clouds, and the time required to download the CRL must not exceed 10 seconds.
+>The maximum size of a CRL for Microsoft Entra ID to successfully download on an interactive sign-in and cache is 20 MB in public Entra ID and 45 MB in Azure US Government clouds, and the time required to download the CRL must not exceed 10 seconds.
 If Microsoft Entra ID can't download a CRL, certificate-based authentications using certificates issued by the corresponding CA fail.
 As a best practice to keep CRL files within size limits, keep certificate lifetimes within reasonable limits and to clean up expired certificates.
 For more information, see [Is there a limit for CRL size?](certificate-based-authentication-faq.yml#is-there-a-limit-for-crl-size-).

 When a user performs an interactive sign-in with a certificate, and the CRL exceeds the interactive limit for a cloud, their initial sign-in fails with the following error:

 "The Certificate Revocation List (CRL) downloaded from {uri} has exceeded the maximum allowed size ({size} bytes) for CRLs in Microsoft Entra ID.
 Try again in few minutes.
 If the issue persists, contact your tenant administrators."

-After the error, Microsoft Entra ID attempts to download the CRL subject to the service-side limits (45 MB in Azure Global and 150 MB in Azure US Government clouds).
+After the error, Microsoft Entra ID attempts to download the CRL subject to the service-side limits (45 MB in public Entra ID and 150 MB in Azure US Government clouds).

 >[!IMPORTANT]
 >If the admin skips the configuration of the CRL, Microsoft Entra ID doesn't perform any CRL checks during the certificate-based authentication of the user.
 This can be helpful for initial troubleshooting, but shouldn't be considered for production use.